Boughton Park and Wierton Hill Farm 2016

 After a survey on Great Cheveney Farm on the 2nd, where there were showers and my first overwintering Chiffchaff there, just an hour-long visit was made to the patch.
 Showers continued before the clouds cleared northeast to produce an almost cloudless sky, under which the flock of some 20 Siskins had returned to the lake alders.
 Earlier, a female Sparrowhawk flew high over the eastern boundary shaw, disturbing a few Fieldfares, four LT Tits were seen, a Dunnock obliged with a song, a Buzzard flew into Bishop’s Wood and another was present in the Deer Park.

 The visit on the 1st was in mild – 10°-11° C – dry conditions, with dark clouds being blown northeast in a moderate to strong wind.
 A Little Owl called from the Deer Park, followed by a Tawny Owl and a short while later a Mistle Thrush sang.
 The light was still dull when a goose species flew SW over the reservoir making a call I didn’t recognise.
 It appeared to be pale bellied and dark necked, more compact than a Canada Goose.
 Sound recordings suggest that Barnacle Goose was the closest but I wasn’t convinced.
 A drake Tufted Duck was back on the reservoir, but there was no sign of the Lesser Redpolls.
 A Woodpigeon flock of close to 60 birds flew into Bishop’s Wood, four Cormorants flew SE, a Buzzard called as it flew over the oak copse and another probable raptor disturbed the wintering thrush flock and some 40 Starlings, but it wasn’t seen.
 A party of four LT Tits was feeding just west of the reservoir orchard and towards the end of the visit, in the reservoir oak copse a party of eight was seen, as well as a Goldcrest and calls of a Bullfinch were also heard.
 Four Greenfinches were again present in the Spindlewood copse, with three Goldfinches and in excess of 30 Chaffinches were noted in small parties but the Brambling wasn’t relocated and there was no sign of the Siskin flock.
-A total of 11 Herring Gulls flew over, mainly in a southerly direction and just three BH Gulls flew S. It was a reasonable start to the month with 38 species noted.
+A total of 11 Herring Gulls flew over, mainly in a southerly direction and just three BH Gulls flew S. start to the month with 38 species noted.